 Arrive Argentina today and transfer independently to your comfortable hotel.
 Spend your free time exploring the amazing architecture of Buenos Aires, or simply relax after your long international flight.
 Overnight.

 A morning flight takes you to the lively town of El Calafate to begin our Argentina travels.
 Upon arrival, you'll begin the four hour drive across the rugged landscape toward Chalten.
 Along the way, enjoy the magnificent geography of the region as you drive through the mountains, passing stunning lakes and winding rivers.
 After settling into your hotel, meet your trekking guide for a briefing of the next day's trek.

 Your four day trekking adventure begins today as we hike through subantarctic forest and passing the small glacier lake named Piedras Blancas that is situated below and filled by waters from a glacier that bears the same name.
 Your route runs parallel with the Rio Blanco before you begin the toughest part of your trek - a fifty minute climb that zigzags up a 45º slope.
 Your efforts are more than rewarded when you arrive at the eerily still glacial Laguna de Los Tres with one of Patagonia's best panoramic vistas (and quite possibly in the world)!
-Enjoy lunch and feast on the views of the colossus of granite, ice, and sky.
-As you near your campsite on Lake Capri, Mount Fitz Roy, which hovers above you amidst the clouds.
+Enjoy lunch and take in the view of Mount Fitz Roy, which hovers above you amidst the clouds.
 Continue on to your campsite at Poincenot.
-7 hours of hiking covering 11 miles (18 km).
+7 hours of hiking covering 9 miles (14 km).